 If your organization is running into challenges with performance testing at scale, you’re not alone.
 Many organizations are looking for efficient ways to run more tests in less time.
 As Grabner and Ferstl demonstrated, intelligent automation makes it possible to turbocharge your performance testing and transform even faster.

-To learn exactly how performance engineering as a self-service works, watch the full Perform 2021 presentation using one of the local links below.
+To learn exactly how performance engineering as a self-service works, watch the full Perform 2021 presentation below.
 And if you’re curious about how Dynatrace and Neotys integrate to eliminate manual processes around test-run setup and analysis, check out the on-demand Performance Clinic, Tutorial on SRE-Driven Performance Engineering with Neotys and Dynatrace.

 Start a free trial!

 Dynatrace is free to use for 15 days!
 The trial stops automatically, no credit card is required.
 Just enter your email address, choose your cloud location and install our agent.

 ERGO is one of the major insurance groups in Germany and Europe.
 The Group is represented in around 30 countries worldwide, focusing mainly on Europe and Asia.
 ERGO offers a comprehensive range of insurances, pensions, investments and services.
 In its home market of Germany, ERGO ranks among the leading providers across all segments.